Caltech-IPAC/nexsciTAP/Sphinx/configure.rst

 - **DB** SQLite3 database file containing the tables to be served.

 - **TAP_SCHEMA** SQLite3 database file containing the five "TAP_SCHEMA" tables.

+These files can be stored anywhere you like.

 Spatial Indexing Settings.
 Refer to the indexing documentation for a better